awwright/http-progress/draft-wright-http-patch-byterange.md

 cdef
 ~~~

 This patch represents an instruction to write the four bytes "cdef" at an offset of 2 bytes.
-A document that used to list the numbers 0-9 on a line, would look like this after applying the patch:
+A document listing the digits 0-9 in a row, would look like this after applying the patch:

 ~~~~
 01cdef6789␍␊